jkool702/timep/README.md

 After the profiled code has finished running, `timep` goes through the logs and post-processes them.
 It starts at the deepest nested logs and merges them up (using the indicator lines we logged in the parent logs on every subshell/function init). logs from within a given nesting level are processed in parallel. for each indicator line in the parent logs, the runtime used is the sum of the runtimes in the child log the indicator specifies...it is not computed from the start/end timestamps.
 As it does this merging it generates 2 logs - one with all the commands + full metadata (the "full" logs) and one with commands repeated in loops merged into a single entry with that shows count + totaltime.
 It also generates the "full" call-stack trace for use in timep_flamegraph.pl.
 Finally it moves the top-level merged up logs + flamegraph inputs into the profiles dir, adds some finishing touches/tweaks to make the output useful, adds spatially-equalized colormap indices (based on width-weighted CDF of the individual times) to ensure equal colorspace utilization in the flamegraph, and (if `-F` or `--flame` was passed) generates the flamegraph .svg files.

 ***

+**LOADABLE BUILTINS**

+`timep` uses loadable builtins for 2 main operations:
+1. getting CPU time (via clock_gettime and getrusage).
+This is dramatically more acurate than the info in /proc
+2. computing checksums.
+The checksums timep uses are typically quite small, and having builtin functions to do this avoids the fork cost, making them dramatically faster.

+These loadable builtins are encoded directly in the `timep.bash` file as custom compressed base64 sequence.
+These base64 sequences have both sha256 and md5 checksums builtin that are verified on extraction. the followimng arches are included in `timep.bash`:
+* x86_64
+* aarch64
+* armv7
+* s390x
+* ppc64le
+* risc-v

+The C source for the loadable functions is available at [LIB/LOADABLES/SRC/timep.c](https://github.com/jkool702/timep/blob/main/LIB/LOADABLES/SRC/timep.c).
+A [github actions workflow](https://github.com/jkool702/timep/blob/main/.github/workflows/build-multiplatform.yml) automatically builds this source into the timep.so that provides the loadablre builtins, base64 encodes them, and directly incorporates them into timep.bash.
+If you look at the "blame" for `timep.bash` you will see that the base64 encodings came from a commit added by the github-actions bot.
+This provides a verifiable chain that proves that the timep.so file was, in fact, compiled from the source C code linked above.

 **KNOWN ISSUES**